Studioname/Blackjack/README.md

 The score reporting is still incredibly hacky.
 Code in question:

     #tab is there to help the player distinguish between menu commands and game text [game text is indented]

     player_cards = "  Your cards are : "

+    #adds card value and a space onto the end of player_cards for each card in hand

     for card in player_hand:
-      #adds card value and a space onto the end of player_cards for each card in hand
       player_cards += str(card) + " "

     #the exercise required score reporting for each card the player drew, so score updates accordingly

     player_score_is = (f"and your score is {get_score(player_hand)}")
-    #prints player card string and their score
     print(player_cards + player_score_is)

 It's not too bad all things considered.
 But it is hacky.
 I'm kind of happy with the way the program turned out, it was accomplished one step above the 'expert difficulty' [with no reference whatsoever to the exercise hints] so while it is true that dicts are tacked on, I had no reference to go by except what I'd learned in GML previously.
 Granted my experience does include a survival solitaire card game engine 🤔 with animations, a deck, discard pile, library of different cards...
 I should probably go back to it sometime